ahansen03/tennis_seed_performance/README.md

 Originally, I was collecting the data by hand, but this proved to be tedious and unreliable.
 With the help of AI tools and Python HTML readers such as BeautifulSoup, I was able to automate this process.
 Since the formatting is often inconsistent between these Wikipedia pages, I then screened the results afterwards to ensure the data was complete and accurate.
 Afterwards, I created a variable which indicated if a player withdrew before the tournament, meaning they didn't play any matches and would not provide useful data.
 I wrote a [macro](./MacroScript) that allowed me to find each player’s *adjusted seed*, or their ranking against all of the players who actually played in the tournament, after excluding those who withdrew beforehand.
 The raw data that resulted from this process can be found [here](https://docs.google.com/spreadsheets/d/1Q-vmwI6gNoF-C_xwDSoAolvSXmiG6Af1-6gGYoAU-7I/edit?usp=sharing).

 After collecting the raw data, I wanted to create a boolean that represents whether or not an observation was considered an “upset”.
 The first part of this was removing seeds which, based on my experiences following tennis, had expectations that did not meet the criteria for being susceptible to an upset.
 This is because even if a seeded player loses to an unseeded player, this wouldn't necessarily fit the standard idea of an upset.
+We call the seeds that remain from this process "upsettable seeds", but for the sake of clarity I will just refer to them as "seeds" in the analysis portion.
 Ideally, if I had the betting odds for each match I would be able to better define this, but using the data I had, I developed an acceptable metric for my purposes.
 We say that a player in a tournament was upset if they were more than 2 wins away from reaching their expected rounds won based on their adjusted seed value.
 All of the intermediate steps I am glossing over here are covered in full in the [Colaboratory](https://colab.research.google.com/drive/1GCSkMTTcY_qCbacul9bb1TSKv7E0boAz?usp=sharing).

 I also created a player appearances column which allows you to see how many data points there are for that particular player, resulting in the following [expanded data set](https://docs.google.com/spreadsheets/d/1ADziKA-sanMPxB8ABH7TXf9HVaVAK3V8XUj0JIXK_uM/edit?usp=sharing).
 In order to easily make a histogram in Power BI, I also created a [histogram table](https://docs.google.com/spreadsheets/d/1OJNte-aFmfc5PyOiFCanwF82LV0MM0FprKp13VLqOy8/edit?usp=sharing) specifically for that purpose, with only one line per player.
 Both of these spreadsheets can be downloaded upon compiling the Google Colaboratory file.